juliakalinka/bestrong-aks/README.md

 - `kube_config`: Kubernetes configuration for connecting to the cluster
 - `host`: Kubernetes API server endpoint
 - `ingress_ip_address`: Public IP address for the Ingress controller

-## Security Note

-The `terraform.tfvars` file contains sensitive information and should not be committed to version control.
-Consider using environment variables or a secure secret management solution instead.